A+

 What Factors can Influence the Cost of Living in Oxford?

-Healthcare: Healthcare costs and insurance premiums can fluctuate greatly based on the city or state.
-Access to healthcare facilities, out-of-pocket expenses for doctor\’s visits, dentist costs, medication costs and specialized care costs can all impact the cost of living.
-In Oxford, the healthcare costs are 14.4% lower than the national average.
+Healthcare: The costs associated with healthcare and insurance premiums can exhibit notable disparities based on the city or state of residence.
+Access to healthcare facilities, out-of-pocket expenses for medical appointments, dental care charges, prescription medication costs and specialized medical care expenses all contribute to variations in the cost of living.
+In Oxford, healthcare costs are 20.6% lower than the national average.

 Where is the Data From?

 The Oxford cost of living data displayed above is derived from the C2ER cost of living index to provide a useful and reasonably accurate measure of living cost differences in urban areas.
-The index takes into account data from 300 independent researches, covering more than 60 goods and services across 6 different categories, to create an overall index for each area, with 100 being the average.
-The C2ER index does not include sales or income tax rates in their data, however AreaVibes does include both income and sales tax rates in the overall cost of living score for each area.
+Published on a quarterly basis, it compiles data from more than 300 independent researchers, encompassing over 60 goods and services.
+These items have been meticulously selected to represent various consumer expenditure categories, in 6 categories.
+Weightings assigned to cost differentials draw from government survey data tracking spending patterns among professional and executive households.
+While the C2ER index excludes data on sales or income tax rates, AreaVibes incorporates tax rates into the overall cost of living score for each region.

 Cost Of Living Quick Facts

-• The cost of living in Oxford is 1% higher than the national average
+• The cost of living in Oxford is equal to the national average

 • Oxford housing is 33% higher than the national average